513ry/ngpm/README.md

 # ngpm

-ngpm is very simple user-space glib battery status monitor for Linux, BSD, and Darvin with optional dependency on GTK 3 for alerts.
+ngpm is a very simple user-space GLib battery status monitor for Linux and BSD with an optional dependency on GTK 3 for graphical alerts.

 Please read [Design Manifesto](DESIGN.md) before installation.